jordanpenguins/package-delivery-app/README.md

 Created using Angular, Node.js, Express.js, MongoDB, SocketIO and Google clouds services such as Google Gemini, text to speech, Google Translate.

+API Endpoints are also created to enable third-party applications to interact with the system.

 ## Setup

 1. Run `npm install` in the root directory to install the necessary dependencies for the backend.